solid/solidproject.org/pages/faqs.md

 <a id="copy-after-revoking"/>

-## When I revoke access of an application to my data, can they still hold a copy of the data they accessed?
+## When I revoke access of an application to my data, can it still hold a copy of the data it previously accessed?
 **Solid cannot delete the data you already sent out**.
 As soon as you start using Solid, you will be able to be more deliberate about your data sharing preferences from that point onwards.
 If you revoke the access of an application to your data at any point in time, and this application previously duplicated the data it had the right to access, the copy is not destroyed.
 However, the application is no longer able to update this copy according to the modifications you make on your Pod.
 <details>
 <summary><a>More details</a></summary>